MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOMigrationPackage.md

 ### -NoAzureADLookup

-Switch to not lookup local user accounts in Azure Active Directory.
+Switch to not lookup local user accounts in Microsoft Entra ID.

 ```yaml
 Type: SwitchParameter